 There is a debate to be had that Iheanacho could have provided similar, if not better, goal returns than Gabriel Jesus has managed.

 Alvaro Negredo operated as one of a number of talented Man City strikers in the 2013-14 season, yet still scored 23 goals in all competitions.

-In a target man role, unlike that of star player Sergio Aguero # or the 'false nine' used in City's latest title success, the Spaniard's play style was more suited to Sam Allardyce or Sean Dyche's football methods but he made it work, to his credit.
+In a target man role, unlike that of star player Sergio Aguero # or the 'false nine' used in City's later title successes under Guardiola, Negredo's playing style was more suited to Sam Allardyce or Sean Dyche's football methods but he made it work, to his credit.